 End-Of-Life Care

-A critical part of a living will involves decisions regarding end-of-life care.
+A critical part of living will involve decisions regarding end-of-life care.
 People can indicate their choices for hospice care, palliative care, and specific interventions they want or do not want if they’re terminally ill.
 These directives ensure that their preferences are honored, reducing the burden on family members during emotionally difficult times.

 How To Create A Living Will